 Guard railings (decks, porches, and interior guard railings) should be at least 36” vertically and should have no spacings within the railing or around it wider than 4”, like the staircase openings mentioned above.
 The 4" requirement is to help prevent small children from sticking their heads between balusters.
 Child #1 could have his head between wide balusters while child #2, goofing around, pushes child #1.
 This could cause child #1 to break his neck.
 This potential injury is the reason behind the 4" max. opening requirement in modern building standards.

-Many older porches and decks have some sort of guard railing, but a considerable number of older porches and decks have only horizontal rails or have short railings.
+Many older porches and decks have some sort of guard railing, but a considerable number of older porches and decks have only horizontal rails or have short railings or have baluster spaces of 5" or 6".
 Having only horizontal components can allow a small child to climb them like a ladder and fall over the other side.
 The photo below shows a good example of this flaw.
-A short railing may allow an adult to fall over it backwards.
+A short railing may encourage an adult to sit on the railing and possibly fall over it backwards.

 Guard railings will often come slightly loose over time.
-This may be the actual solid railing posts or the guard railing between the posts.
+This may be the actual solid railing posts or the guard railing between the posts coming loose.
 As part of the home inspection, I check to make sure the guard railing doesn’t have excessive movement.
 Modern standards call for no more than 4” horizontal movement if 200 lbs. of pressure is applied to the guard railing.
+A support post, for example, should exist at least every 6' along the run of the railing otherwise a long railing could have considerable movement even if properly secured only on its ends.
+The center support post(s) will help make the overall guard railing more rigid.
 No home inspector is going to put 200 lbs. of pressure on the guard railing, however.
 A very slight amount of movement will be found in many deck’s guard railings over time, but a slightly loose (or very loose) guard railing will only loosen further in the future.
 Close attention is needed and repair is often recommended prior to the railing getting worse.
-A repair may often only entail some extra screws or bolts to better secure the guard railing and its posts to the deck.
+A repair may sometimes only require adding bolts to better secure the guard railing and its posts to the deck structure.

-The photo above shows a proper guard railing on a newly built deck with composite finishes and a wood structure.
+The photo above shows a proper guard railing on a newly built deck with composite finishes (flooring and railing) and a wood structure.

-The "Prescriptive Residential Wood Deck Construction Guide" (based upon the 2009 IRC) provides a considerable amount of information concerning how wood decks should be designed and constructed.
+The "Prescriptive Residential Wood Deck Construction Guide" also known as DCA-6 (based upon the 2015 IRC) provides a considerable amount of information concerning how wood decks should be designed and constructed.